Newsstandmgmt/retailcloudhq/README.md

 - npm (or pnpm/yarn) for dependency management
 - PostgreSQL 14+ with a database named `retail_management`
 - Android Studio + JDK 17 (only if you plan to run the mobile app)
-- Optional: Google Cloud service account with Sheets API access, Gmail API credentials
+- Optional: Google Cloud service account with Gmail API credentials for lottery email ingestion

 ## Local Development